 In the Q&A below, get to know more about PBS'er Nicole Eley-Carr.
-As Manager of Digital Content & Strategy, Nicole is focused on promoting PBS' rich cultural content.
+As Senior Manager of Digital Content Strategy & Partnerships, Nicole is focused on promoting PBS' rich cultural content.
 She is the founding manager of PBS Black Culture Connection, where she oversees day-to-day operations and content strategy of the site.

 Nicole's career has led her in and out of Sub-Saharan Africa, working in news and non-profit communications.
 Before joining PBS, she served as a videographer and digital producer for Africare, promoting the voice of international development and humanitarian aid in Africa.